-• When County employees transport clients, they will follow the vehicle transport procedures prescribed under department aerosol transmissible disease (ATD) programs ($\underline{\text{Cal/OSHA Title}}$ 8 §5199 (c)(5)(C)).
+- When County employees transport clients, they will follow the vehicle transport procedures prescribed under department aerosol transmissible disease (ATD) programs (Cal/OSHA Title 8 §5199 (c)(5)(C)). - Does not apply to transportation when necessary for emergency response, including firefighting, rescue, and evacuation, and support activities

-- Does not apply to transportation when necessary for emergency response, including firefighting, rescue, and evacuation, and support activities directly aiding response such as utilities, communications, and medical operations. - When transporting clients not subject to the ATD, not fully vaccinated employees will be required to wear an N95 respirator authorized by the Respiratory Protection Program.
+- directly aiding response such as utilities, communications, and medical operations. - When transporting clients not subject to the ATD, employees exempt from vaccination will be required to wear an N95 respirator authorized by the Respiratory Protection Program.